sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/1 - Be Kind and Rewind (AHiT)/Chapters/07 - All About The Mets/02 - Entering the Metro.md

 "No... worse.
 I've got *them* after me."

+Another pause as this sank in.

 "Oh," was Mustache Girl's soft reply.
 She'd heard rumors of the dark side of the Metro.
-It didn't surprise her that the Kid had ended up on their bad side.
+It didn't surprise her that the Kid had ended up on the Nyakuza's bad side.
 "What did you do?"

 "They took my Time Pieces..."

 "...So you took them back.
 Gotcha."
 She took a few moments to think.
 "We'll figure something out.
 Maybe we should get you into a disguise."

+"...Where the heck are you gonna just, get a disguise?"

+"Hmmm...
+I think I have an idea."